system76/docs/content/windows.md

 | thelio-mega-r1    | Yes                | Yes*                |
 | thelio-massive-b1 | Yes                | Yes*                |

-> Please Note: For desktop computers you will want to confirm you have an 8th Gen Intel Core Proccesor or 2000 Ryzen AMD Proccesor, and that you have the TPM enable in the UEFI.
+> **NOTE:** For desktop computers you will want to confirm you have an 8th Gen Intel Core Processor or 2000 Ryzen AMD Processor, and that you have TPM enabled in the UEFI settings.

 ## Disclaimer

 This article explains how to install Windows on a System76 computer (with UEFI firmware) alongside Pop!_OS.

 System76 is not a licensed reseller or installer of the Windows operating system.
-This article is provided for informational purposes only.
+This article is provided for information purposes only.

 System76 encourages users to take ownership of their machines and install whatever software or operating systems they prefer.
 However, System76 does not guarantee the success or quality of experience when installing Windows.